statox/particles-life/src/lib/ReactionDiffusion/v8/components/about.md

 ## Turing patterns

 The reason why this model is so fascinating is because it gives us a glance at how ordered patterns can emerge from the randomness of nature.
-This concept which was theorized in 1952 by Alan Turing and is named [Turing patterns](https://en.wikipedia.org/wiki/Turing_pattern)
+This is related to a concept which was theorized in 1952 by Alan Turing and is named [Turing patterns](https://en.wikipedia.org/wiki/Turing_pattern)

 This is hard to reproduce exact existing patterns because nature is complex whereas this model is quite simple but here are a few similarities I have found: